bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-04-17-alan-bennett-in-conversation.md

 Throughout his career, Bennett also wrote extensively for the stage, his greatest success being _The Madness of George III_ (1992).
 Bennett himself adapted it for the cinema, and, scenting its American backers’ preference for a major star, made it a contractual condition that both original star Nigel Hawthorne and director Nicholas Hytner be retained.
 The slightly retitled
 _The Madness of King George_ was a critical and commercial triumph, with Hawthorne and Bennett receiving Oscar nominations.
 Of the later plays,
 _The History Boys_ (2004) was subsequently filmed, again by Hytner. _The Lady in the Van_ (2015) chronicled Bennett’s 15-year relationship with Miss Shepherd, who resided in a Bedford camper on his Gloucester Crescent drive.
-2022 saw the release of _Allelujah_**,** Richard Eyre’s all-star adaptation of Bennett’s acclaimed play about a hospital for the elderly under threat of closure.
+2022 saw the release of _Allelujah_, Richard Eyre’s all-star adaptation of Bennett’s acclaimed play about a hospital for the elderly under threat of closure.

-Michael Brooke, BFI Screenonline, screenonline.org.uk
+**Michael Brooke, BFI Screenonline, screenonline.org.uk**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkwNDEzNTcyMF19
+eyJoaXN0b3J5IjpbMTg1MjczNzU3Nl19
 -->